-The geogrid reinforcement should be selected in accordance with TxDOT DMS6240, Type II geogrid.
+The geogrid reinforcement should be selected and placed in accordance with a Type II TxDOT approved geogrid that conforms to DMS 6240.
 The geogrid should be placed at the bottom of the flexible (granular) base section in all cases.
 An alternative to the above geogrid should not be considered without approval from RKI.